 Ask for introductions

-Since you might find a professional out there who works at your dream company but would look at you as a total stranger, then it is important to get yourself introduced to him.
+Since you might find a professional out there who works at your dream company but would look at you as a total stranger and an unfortunate job seeker, then it is important to get yourself introduced to him.
 For this need, LinkedIn has a feature that enables you to request introductions through your existing network.

 So how does this work?
-Once you gain enough connections, you can browse their contacts and find anyone useful to your career search.
+Once you gain enough connections in LinkedIn in job search, you can browse their contacts and find anyone useful to your career search.
 Once you found someone “ideal,” you can request an introduction.
 LinkedIn’s free account comes with five (5) introductions.

 Edit your public